tuur29/FrietDB/README.md

 ### Github Pages

 When building for Github Pages you should build with add: `--base-href "https://USERNAME.github.io/REPOSITORY_NAME/"`.
-Next, rename the index.html file to `404.html`
+Next, duplicate the `index.html` file and name it `404.html `.

 To publish it, remove `/dist` from `.gitignore`, make a local commit and push to the gh-pages branch with: